pthom/hello_imgui/README.src.md

 ├── DroidSans.ttf                 # default fonts
 │    └── fontawesome-webfont.ttf  # used by HelloImGui
 ├── images/
-│    ├── whatever.jpg             # add any image you like in whatever folder you like ├── app_settings/
+│    ├── whatever.jpg             # add any file you like in whatever folder you like ├── app_settings/
 │    ├── ...                      # see App customization
 ```